 It's almost a right of passage for a motion designer to have a go at creating a glitch effect in After Effects at some point in their career.

-Glitches, and digital distortion are a staple of sci-fi compositions and any sort of futuristic scenery, funny how in the future we still haven't managed to create a perfect signal… but that's another blog post.
+Glitches, and digital distortion are a staple of sci-fi compositions and any sort of futuristic scenery, funny how in the future we still haven't managed to create a perfect signal… but that's for another blog post.

 Preparing the layers you want to glitch